Navaneeth-21/Auth_system-MYSQL-/README.md

      - host
      - password
      - Database name
+4. Run the following SQL commands to set up the database and users table.
-4. Start the application
+5. Start the application

        npm start

-5. Run the following endpoints in postman or any other api requests extensions
+6. Run the following endpoints in postman or any other api requests extensions
      - Register :

            POST -H "Content-Type: application/json" -d '{"username":"testuser","password":"testpass"}' http://localhost:3000/api/auth/register